daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 **GM Intrusions:** A creature thinks the small character is potential food.
 The small character gets trapped in a tiny space or under a falling object.

-{{< hint info >}}
+> [!NOTE]
-A character who Shrinks to Minute Size who chooses to learn abilities like Enlarge will never be quite as big as one who Grows to Towering Heights, but they can enjoy the advantages of being big or small as needed.
+> A character who Shrinks to Minute Size who chooses to learn abilities like Enlarge will never be quite as big as one who Grows to Towering Heights, but they can enjoy the advantages of being big or small as needed.
-{{< /hint >}}

 -----